Home Page

 If you are traveling to a country where typhoid is common, you should consider being immunized against typhoid at least 1 week before you travel so that the vaccine has time to take effect.

-To check which immunizations the Centers for Disease Control (CDC) recommends you receive before traveling, click here and select the region you will be traveling to.
+To find out which immunizations the Centers for Disease Control (CDC) recommends you receive before traveling, click here and select the region to which you are traveling.